olepoeschl/NQueensFAF/README.md

   the [implementation by Jeff Somers](http://users.rcn.com/liusomers/nqueen_demo/nqueens.html)
-* calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the [implementation by the TU Dresden](https://github.com/preusser/q27) ( click [here](http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html) for a very good description fo this method)
+* calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the [implementation by the TU Dresden](https://github.com/preusser/q27) ( click [here](http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html) for a very good description of this method)
 * GPU: remember board-leaving diagonals when going to the next row, so that they can be reinserted when we go backwards.
   This has also been done
   in [Ping Che Chen's implementation](https://forum.beyond3d.com/threads/n-queen-solver-for-opencl.47785/) of the N